valory-xyz/open-autonomy/docs/async_behaviour.md

-# `AsyncBehaviour`
+# AsyncBehaviour implementation

 !!!note

     The snippets of code here are a simplified representation of the actual implementation.

 The `AsyncBehaviour` class, introduced in the `valory/abstract_round_abci`